 Inthar Traditional House in Inle lake

 Inle Lake is the home of some 80,000 Inthars, native lake dwellers, in 17 villages.
-Many Inthars live in their huts and wooden bungalows on floating islands, while some live by the villages lakeshore, Most houses are built on water and wood frames are washed wit crude oil.
+Many Inthars live in their huts and wooden bungalows on floating islands, while some live by the villages lake shore, Most houses are built on water and wood frames are washed with crude oil.

 Inle Lake Wildlife Sanctuary

 Inle Lake Wildlife Sanctuary is a wetland Sanctuary and located in Nyaung shwe, Pinlaung and Peh Kon townships of southern Shan state.
 It covers an area of (642.32) square miles and was established in 1985.

 This sanctuary is to conserve and protect natural vegetation, wetland birds and fresh water fishes in Inle Lake Sanctuary.